ikstream/dalec/Readme.md

 - Number of network interfaces

 ### -n | --network
-- collects number of dhcp leases
+- collects number of DHCP leases

 ### -a | --all:
 - collects all basic information and network information